 - Costings from Glasgow Polyomics can be obtained via email or the Glasgow Polyomics website.

 - You must provide evidence of your Polyomics quote in your application.

 - Potential of the candidate to deliver REF-returnable research outputs.

 - Potential of the candidate to secure external funding.

-- Quality of the project in terms of feasibility, novelty, and scientific interest.
+- Quality of the project in terms of feasibility within the time-frame, novelty, and scientific interest.

 Notification of Outcome

 Successful applications will be notified by email within 2 weeks of the ISSF team receiving the application.